Rookout/deployment-examples/java-tomcat-aws-elasticbeanstalk/README.md

 1. Add the source files to your built .jar/.war

 2. Add these [.ebextensions standalone config scripts](.ebextensions) to your project configuration(.ebextensions)
-    * One sets up the Rookout ETL Agent, responsible for communicating with the Rookout service.
+    * Sets up the Rookout ETL Agent, responsible for communicating with the Rookout service.
-    * The other sets up and runs the Rookout Java Agent, allowing instrumentation and real time fetching of debug messages.

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

 ## Running locally
 __NOTE: This sample project requires Tomcat8__

-Run the Rookout ETL Agent:
-    ~$ docker run -p 7486:7486 -e "ROOKOUT_TOKEN=<Your-Token>" rookout/agent

 Run ``make local`` to add the Rookout Java Agent to Tomcat environment locally.